mkorkiak/Footprints_Kljun15_KM2001/README.md

 **Z0**
 Roughness length
 Set to None if not known.
 Don't use zero.
 If Z0 is None, it is not used to calculate footprints.
 Instead, alternative methods are used.
+See the references for more details.
 Use the same roughness length as in Eddypro!!!

 **LAT**